amcneil36/amcneil36.github.io/blogs/horizontal-vs-vertical-slicing.md

 This story expressed along technical boundaries provides no business value when completed because the SQL query has to be fully integrated with the rest of the software in order to provide business value.
 This would require writing some code that calls into the SQL query.

 #### Tracer Bullet Development
-With tracer bullet development you start out by getting some working end to end functionality as soon as possible where most of the stuff happening in-between is stubbed out.
-You then slowly replace stubs with real calls until you no longer have stubs and now have fully usable software.
+With tracer bullet development you start out by getting some working end to end functionality as soon as possible where most of the stuff happening in-between is stubbed out.<sup>1</sup> You then slowly replace stubs with real calls until you no longer have stubs and now have fully usable software.
 Suppose you are starting a project where you want the following functionality:
 1. The user fills in some input
 1. The user presses a submit button
 1. A report is generated and is somehow affected by the input that the user selected